Jeep Wrangler review

 Where the Wrangler excels is over rugged terrain, thanks to its low departure angles and high ground clearance.
 Indeed, in Rubicon trim with low-ratio gears, heavy-duty axles, locking differentials and various other off-road trinkets, it’s virtually unstoppable.

 On UK roads, even the short-wheelbase Wrangler feels large, a little dated in the chassis department and not especially comfortable.
-The 2.0-litre petrol offers a turn of pace that’s actually pretty impressive for a car of this type, but the Wrangler is not equipped to make the most of this on the road.
-Rivals like the Land Rover Discovery Sport are far better to drive on the road, but the Wrangler will certainly prove the most capable off it.
+The 2.0-litre petrol offers a turn of pace that’s actually pretty impressive for a car of this type, but the Wrangler is not equipped to make the most of this on the road - the Land Rover Defender is a far better drive.

 Engines, 0-60 acceleration and top speed